uperl/WebService-WTFIsMyIP/README.md

 # DESCRIPTION

-This class provides an interface to the WTF
+This class provides an interface to the [wtfismyip](https://wtfismyip.com) service.

 # CONSTRUCTOR